kevinjonathan-dev/Crypto-Price-Chart/README.md

 # Crypto Price Chart

-This project was created to serve as a portfolio for my Squire application.
+This project was created to serve as a substitution for the crypto chart project.
 It was intended to showcase what I have made without disclosing any confidential information of the company, as the feature I made was not released to public yet.

 ## Design